-- Allow your cat time to use the litter box.
+- Allow your cat time to use the litter box before the veterinary visit.

 - Don’t feed them ahead of the appointment (so treats are extra delicious!).

-- If your veterinarian recommends supplements or medications ahead of car travel, give them to your cat as prescribed.
+- If your veterinarian recommends supplements or medications ahead of car travel, give them to your cat before the vet visit as prescribed.

-- Douse a bandana or towel in calming pheromones and drape over carrier
+- Douse a bandana or towel in calming pheromones and drape over the cat carrier

 - Favorite treats